 The Black Africans of United Arab Emirates

 The Black Africans of United Arab Emirates, numbering approximately 30,500 people, are Engaged yet Unreached.
-They are a diaspora community of Swahili (Waungwana) in the United Arab Emirates.
-They are an Diaspora people, in the Bantu, Swahili people cluster of the Sub-Saharan African affinity bloc.
-Their primary religion is Islam - Sunni.
+They are described as a diaspora community of Swahili (Waungwana) in the United Arab Emirates They are an Diaspora people, with Swahili as their ethnic/kinship group and are in the Bantu, Swahili people cluster of the Sub-Saharan African Peoples.
+Their primary religion is Sunni Islam.
 They primarily speak Swahili.

 Fast Facts: